Succession Planning in Business and Organisations

 Succession planning in business and in organisations can be a difficult and stressful period for all stakeholders.
 In this article, we are looking at hidden dynamics of succession and how to find possible solutions with family constellations.
 An introduction.

-Succession planning is a leadership challenge
+Succession planning challenges as a leadership priority

 Eventually, in every business and organisation there comes a time when the founder or owner wants to retire or move on to do something different with her or his talents, live time and energy.
 This can be a very stressful period not only for the retiring person but also for the organisation, the family and other stakeholders such as partners, vendors and of course the customers.
 Leading through this time of uncertainty is a leadership challenge.